schmidsi/melon-reporting/docs/08-appendix/README.md

 be used througout the project.

 For the risk profile:
-suggestion: if we cannot calculate the "monte carlo" risk, we should show the
+Suggestion: if we cannot calculate the "monte carlo" risk, we should show that it is possible with the data that we have.

 ### State of solidity